vieirads/100DaysOfCode/r1-log.md

 ### R1D56
 My `taskcounter` now has the timers working: final time increases until the Start button is clicked.
 When this event is triggered, the first task starts to decrease its time, which increases the ellapsed time.

+### R1D57
+I have added a little CSS to the app.
+Today was full of classes and I did not have enough time to work on my project.
+Still have to fix the things mentioned on the `Day 56`.